yeiin/Hermes/README.md

 </br>

-> Init stat only can be Wake/Sleep
+> Init_Stat only can be Wake/Sleep
 >> If baby is wake, blink count decreasing, it goes Asleep.</br>
 >> If baby is sleep, blink ocunt increasing, it goes Awake.</br>
 </br>